Chiri Babu Maharjan

 Chiri Babu Maharjan (चिरी बाबु महर्जन) is a Nepali politician serving as the Mayor of Lalitpur Metropolitan City since 2017.
 A member of the Nepali Congress since 1989, he won the local elections of the then Lalitpur Municipality in the years 1981, 1987, and 1992, and consequently served as a Ward Chairperson of the 03-Ward for three times.

 Maharjan was born in Lalitpur, Nepal.
 After completing his Master's in Commerce from Tribhuvan University in 1984/5, Maharjan continued his political career by involving in socio-political activism.
 His political interest was driven in the later years of his youth, but initially he showcased interest in social work.

 Starting from simple yet effective social activities like cleaning campaign, maintenance campaign, he expressed his views on the necessity of developing society through the actions of the youths.
 He continued his studies but also gave the same level of importance to social services.
 Throughout his early days, as an educated and aware youth, he continued his participation in social campaigns, political activities, and academics.

 Maharjan is highly appreciated by media's and locals due to his notable works regarding waste management, roads, cycle lane, plantations and other developmental works in his administrative territory.
 He is popular for his dedicated tasks and programs he introduced in the city during him first time in office as the Mayor, and for his polite and humble attitude as well.

 Early life and education

-Early Childhood
+Early childhood

 Chiri Babu Maharjan was born on 1 December 1957, in the Lalitpur District of Nepal to the family of a Newari Farmer.
 His ancestral house, where he spent his childhood days, is situated in the Pulchowk Area of the Lalitpur Metropolitan City.

 Maharjan's early childhood were filled with hardships and difficulties.
-At the age of four, Maharjan's father passed away, after which the sole responsibility of the family was vested upon his mother.
+At the age of four, Maharjan's father died, after which the sole responsibility of the family was vested upon his mother.
 He has three elder sisters and two brothers.
 He is the middle one of the three sons of the family.
 He was brought up by his mother despite all the hardships.